Features And Basic Details

 I welcome and am happy to fight bug reports here.

-The plugin supports various viewers which you can switch between easily (all are animated smoothly):
+The plugin supports various viewers which you can switch between easily (all are animated smoothly, all bar the textual view have an optional text value overlay):

 - A bar-plot view with a horizontal or vertical bar per monitor